"Welcome one another, therefore, just as Christ has welcomed you, for the glory of God." - Romans 15:7

 ADULT RELIGIOUS EDUCATION RESUMES

-Our weekly study resumes on Wednesday, Sept.
-13th.
+Our weekly study has resumed.
 We are changing the format to include a wider variety of topics, not Bible Study alone.
-This Wednesday, we will begin a series on "The Many Faces of Jesus."

-Join us each Wednesday, beginning September 13th, from 7 - 8 p.m. in the Vlahakis Educational Center.
+Join us each Wednesday from 7 - 8 p.m. in the Vlahakis Educational Center.

 To break the fast and to provide treats for fellowship, the followning schedule is provided for coordination.
 If you have a reason to host the fellowship, please let Fr.
 Gianulis know to adjust the schedule.